DeloitteDigitalUK/frontend-resources/README.md

 ## Other Resources
 - https://github.com/kamranahmedse/developer-roadmap - Nice roadmap of things to learn in frontend (also backend / devops)

+## Pathways
+TBD: This section will be a sequence of courses that will help up skill an individual in Angular / React / other so that they can confidently contribute to a project.

 ## Fundamentals